bufbuild/protovalidate-python/README.md

 ## Installation

 > [!TIP]
-> The easiest way to get started with Protovalidate for RPC APIs are the how-to's in Buf's documentation.
+> The easiest way to get started with Protovalidate for RPC APIs are the quickstarts in Buf's documentation.
 There's one available for [Python and gRPC][grpc-python].

 To install the package, use `pip`: